Transitions: TPS to TPE

 How should I adapt my learning style to cover the TPE material?

-In the lead up to the commencement of the TPE course your focus should be on the revision of technical material, which is assumed knowledge at TPE.
+The TPE course starts approximately eight weeks before any face to face classes commence.
+At the beginning of this period your focus should be on the revision of technical material, which is assumed knowledge at TPE.
+The introduction to TPE material will provide guidance on how to approach this.
 You need to have a sound technical base for building your professional skills upon and revision of assumed knowledge will help this.

 When revising TC/TPS material, you should be focusing on gaining a broad overview of the subjects.
 That’s because TPE is about solving business problems and focusing on the practical advice eg pros/cons of bespoke systems, payment dates for tax and implications of defaulting on bank finance, rather than just the mechanics of calculations.